GearBrain Videos

 JIMU Robot Lets Kids Build and Code a Robot

-Skyrocket Toys entire line of drones falls under the FAA requirements.
+Skyrocket Toys' entire drone line falls under the FAA requirements.
 What does that mean for you?
-No registration needed.
-Drones range in price from $30 to the very-adult cost of $250— but all feature auto-launch, auto-hover and even auto-landing.
+No registration is needed.
+Drones range in price from $30 to the very-adult cost of $250— but all feature auto-launch, auto-hover, and even auto-landing.
 What's sure to capture your kids' attention this holiday?
 The Sky Viper Hover Racer.
 With the launch of the Drone Racing League, adding a Daytona-like experience to your own drone is likely to create an adrenaline surge.

 Each Hover Racer, priced at about $100, will come with four beacons that can be set up to build a racetrack.
 Drones are programmed to fly over the beacons—set about 4 to 6 feet apart—completing the course.
 More drones?
 You'll have more beacons, and will be able to link up to 16 of them to build a longer course.
 Plus you can add a laser tag component to your play.
 And yes, when shot, they react.